Grant Taylor (actor): Army service

 In April 1941 Taylor reportedly relocated from Sydney to his home in Melbourne, where it was announced he would focus on radio work.
-Taylor enlisted in the Australian army on 7 October 1942 at East Prahran.
-During the war he served as a military policeman, in the Army Amenities Unit based in Sydney and in the Australian Army Entertainment Unit alongside Smoky Dawson.
-Part of his duties involved visiting the troops and touring the islands.
-He served in New Guinea and Borneo.
+Taylor had been enlisted in the Australian Military Forces (the militia) at Randwick on 19 August 1940 (service number NN57548) but not called to full time service until December 1941.
+Taylor transferred to the Australian Imperial Force (AIF) Australian Army on 7 October 1942, at East Prahran (and therefore available for service overseas) (service number VX110733).
+He had served in various units including as a stretcher bearer in a Field Ambulance and as a military policeman, though his entertainment career was recognised with a posting to the Army Amenities Unit, in Sydney, and the Detachment No 8 Army Entertainment Unit, alongside singer Smoky Dawson.
+During the course of the war, Taylor's duties would included entertaining troops in New Guinea, Borneo and adjoining islands.

-Taylor was given leave to appear in some propaganda shorts, such as While There is Still Time (1942), 100,000 Cobbers (1942), Another Threshold (1942) and South West Pacific (1943).
-He was allowed to appear in the feature The Rats of Tobruk (1944), which reunited him with Chauvel and Chips Rafferty.
+Taylor was also given leave to appear in some propaganda short films, such as While There is Still Time (1942), 100,000 Cobbers (1942), Another Threshold (1942) and South West Pacific (1943).
+Reviewing Cobbers Filmink wrote Taylor and co star Shirley Ann Richards "have charisma to burn and chemistry off the charts."

+Taylor was allowed to appear in the feature The Rats of Tobruk (1944), which reunited him with Chauvel and Chips Rafferty.